LWRGitHub/student-enrollment/README.md

 ***How to Use***
 - Click "Students" to edite & add them to a course
 - Click "Courses" to add student to course
-- Click "New Student to add a student
+- Click "New Student" to add a student

 ## Tech Used
 - JS